You’ve heard it again and again: “You should be blogging.”

 Get Ideas from Your Target Market

-What are your ideal clients talking about?
-What are their problems?
+Identify your ideal clients talking about?
+Identify their problems?
 What gaps in service are they complaining about?
 What solutions haven’t they considered?
-Involve yourself in forums and social media groups containing large concentrations of your target market members, and you’ll have more material than you can keep up with!
+Involve yourself in forums and social media groups containing large concentrations of your target market members.
+And you’ll have more material than you can keep up with!

 If you’re still dreading the idea of blogging, there is help available to you.
 Internet databases of freelancers, like Upwork offer services like research, copywriting and publishing.
 Never spend time struggling with an inherent weakness, at the cost of one of your strengths.